theLMGN/Passie/README.md

 There are multiple advantages to using this method of creating passwords.
 These include the following;

-* Every password per website will be unique.
+* Every password per website will be unique, with differences that any good cyber security expert should pick up on.
-* Easy to remember.
+* Easy to remember, if you're a password manager.
-* Hard to break.
+* Hard to break, if you're breaking it on a Casio 83GT Calculator.
-* Records are saved.
+* Records are saved, in memory for less than a second.

 Also, this program was created to demonstrate how easy it is to use this method as most people I have tried to explain this to in the past have found it hard to understand.
 Now, the process is explained, automated and saved all for you.